Getting Away on the Cheap

 By Gene Aronowitz

-Feeling troubled in May 1981, my first wife and I going through the process of separating, I drove two and a half hours in our van from our home in Katonah, New York to Bennington, Vermont.
+Feeling troubled in May 1981, my first wife and I were going through the process of separating, and I drove two and a half hours in our van from our home in Katonah, New York, to Bennington, Vermont.
 A little after 5 p.m., I located a Holiday Inn whose logo sign declared that it had a swimming pool and happy hours from 5 p.m. to 7 p.m. daily.
-Hungry, I went straight into the bar, bought a beer, and at the crudité table. found chunks of cheese, crackers, celery, carrot sticks, broccoli florets, and a dip.
+Hungry, I went straight into the bar, bought a beer, and at the crudité table, found chunks of cheese, crackers, celery, carrot sticks, broccoli florets, and a dip.
 Not a bad meal when you think about it - undoubtedly nutritious enough.
 The beer cost me a couple of dollars, and that’s all I paid for dinner that night.

-I slept on an air mattress, the van parked far away from the hotel entrances and opened my windows just a crack to avoid having them fog up while I slept, which could alert hotel security to my presumably illegal presence.
+I slept on an air mattress, the van parked far away from the hotel entrances, and opened my windows just a crack to avoid having them fog up while I slept, which could alert hotel security to my presumably illegal presence.

-I woke up early the next morning and had a breakfast of ready-to-eat cereal with reconstituted whole-milk powder.
+I woke up early the next morning and had breakfast of ready-to-eat cereal with reconstituted whole milk powder.
 I went into the hotel, walked up to the second floor, saw a housekeeper enter one of the rooms, went over to her cart, looked both ways, and, satisfied that no one could see me, confiscated a towel with a hotel logo, slipped it into my knapsack, and, when I got back to the van, hid it under the mattress.

-I drove out of the parking lot to do some sightseeing which I soon found depressing.
+I drove out of the parking lot to do some sightseeing, which I soon found depressing.
 It was not as interesting or stimulating as when someone else was with me.
 There was no one to whom I could say, “Ooh, look at that.”
 I didn’t like being alone.

 By mid-afternoon, tired and bored, I returned to the hotel, changed into my swimming trunks, draped the hotel towel over my shoulder, sauntered into the outdoor swimming pool area, and sunbathed on an adjustable reclining chaise lounge.
 To cleanse myself, I took occasional dips in the pool until I realized I was just substituting some sightseeing sweat for an acrid covering of chlorine.
 After a couple of hours, I returned to the van, changed into my street clothes, and hid the hotel towel for use the next day.